 - Numbness of the hands and feet

 - Uncontrolled movements

 - Thyroid problems

 - Thinning hair

 - Unusual sweating

-- Patients with liver disease, lung disease and thyroid problems should consult doctor before starting this medication
+- Patients with liver disease, lung disease, and thyroid problems should consult a doctor before starting this medication

 - Avoid activities like driving, which require alertness

-- Avoid exposure to direct sunlight for long time
+- Avoid exposure to direct sunlight for a long time

 - Store at room temperature